pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Cumulative distributions.rst

 The result is close to 0.5, which means that the median number of friends is about 25.

-CDFs are better for visualization because they are less noisy than PMFs.
-Once you get used to interpreting CDFs, they provide a clearer picture of the shape of a distribution than PMFs.
+CDFs are better for visualization because they are less noisy than ``PMFs``.
+Once you get used to interpreting CDFs, they provide a clearer picture of the shape of a distribution than ``PMFs``.

 The ``thinkstats`` module provides a class called Cdf that represents a cumulative distribution function.
 We can use it to compute the CDF of degree in the dataset.